310mc/https-310mc.github.io-tl/source/_posts/tropical/transform.md

 Our first lesson is to get a feel of what a “soft atmosphere” is like through acting.

-I’m gonna assign you all a “Tropical Island Troppeys” character role, so act out the script on the file I prepared.
+I’m gonna assign you all a ‘Tropical Troppeys’ character role, so act out the script on the file I prepared.

 Let’s start from Shinkai-senpai.
 Please act as Armajiro in a round, peaceful way…!
 {% endbubble %}